Workshop on Stochastic Planning & Control of Dynamical Systems

 Outreach

 Our goal is to promote the dissemination of ideas between researchers from both academia and industry, representing institutions from different geographical regions including North America and Europe.
 In doing so, our outcomes are twofold.
 First, we wish to aid practitioners in realizing tools from academia by providing practical examples—especially in aerospace—to motivate fundamental research in academia.
 In addition, we believe that when tools from a field are accessible to researchers, the field as a whole is enriched.
-Therefore, as mentioned in the objectives and expected outcomes, we, the organizers, have taken on the responsibility of providing attendees with a Python package that implements the approaches the speakers will present.
-Our hope is that such a package lowers the barrier to entry and promotes greater involvement by allowing individuals to interact directly with the approaches, while also fostering opportunities to ask theoretical questions.
 Last but not least, the spotlight sessions are specifically designed to provide opportunities for Ph.D. students and postdoctoral fellows to present their work.
 Doing so allows them to engage with established experts in the field and obtain crucial feedback from the speakers as well as attendees at large.
 We believe that having new and early career researchers present will nurture the next generation of researchers in stochastic planning and control.